ByteLogNet/Installix/README.md

 # 📝 Usage
 Open Installix:

-* Launch the application from your desktop or start menu.
+* Launch the application.
-Select Software or Browser:

-* In the main interface, choose from the list of available software or browsers you wish to install.
+* In the main interface, chooese Browser or Software & choose from the list of available software or browsers you wish to install.
 Configure Installation:

-* Adjust any necessary settings or preferences for the installation.
-Start Installation:

-* Click the "Install" button to begin the installation process.
-Installix will handle the rest.
-Review Installation:

 * Once the installation is complete, review the results and check the installed applications or browsers.